Ailoso/KopruluAchievements/docs/achi-setup/basic-achievements.md

 The "Expanded Content" feature can be seen when a + sign is displayed in an achievement, this "Content" means it can be clicked and expanded to view additional info such as Series, Criteria, Progress and Rewards, how these are set can be seen in their respective Sections.

 You may view related Fuctions or Actions for Basic Achievements

+`Note:` Race Toast Style has been moved to it's own action which sets it globally per player.